Dennis366/JavaScript_Tasks_6-7/README.md

 3. For Task 7, click the `"Insert row"` button to add rows dynamically.
 4. Open the browser console (F12) to view log messages confirming actions.

-## Notes
-- Both tasks use **plain JavaScript** and simple DOM manipulation.
-- Task 7 uses inline `onclick` for simplicity.
-- No external libraries or frameworks are required.